 - Step 4

-- Add in the melted margarine, vanilla, baking soda and cider vinegar and mashed banana – give it a quick stir.
+- Then add in the melted margarine, vanilla, baking soda and cider vinegar and mashed banana – give it a quick stir.

 - Step 5

-- Add in the cup of non-dairy milk and stir to combine – don’t over mix it.
+- Now slowly pour in a cup of non-dairy milk and stir to combine – don’t over mix it.
 Due to the banana the batter will be less runny than our basic vanilla sponge so will hold the berries better.

 - Step 6